History & heritage

 That is often what successful service means: never imposing itself, yet being exactly where it should be, at the right moment.
 In an address where gastronomy, location and atmosphere already play a strong role, this quality of accompaniment makes the difference between a pleasant stay and a house one thinks of returning to.

-The art of living in La Rochelle
+The Art of Living in La Rochelle

 Book with MyConciergeHotel